|

 High Risk Ethnic Groups

-As previously mentions, some ethnic groups are more inclined having lactose intolerance.
+As previously mentions, some ethnic groups are more inclined to having and suffering from lactose intolerance.
 So the obvious question is, why are some ethic groups more likely to develop lactose intolerance than others?

 This is a great question which I don’t have the answer for.
 If you know please enlighten me with your knowledge.